ciccio-87/Python-AV-Evasion/README.md

 The generated script could be very well used with PyInstaller or similar, automation for this is not implemented though.

-For real world usage DES is probably totally outdated, it should be replaced with AES (or 3DES at least).
+<s>For real world usage DES is probably totally outdated, it should be replaced
+with AES (or 3DES at least).</s> Don't mind it, it's already using AES, I was confusing it with SimpleCrypter